Nordicdesign/nebula-help/src/content/docs/companies/index.md

 ---
 title: Introduction to Companies
-description: What are companies in Omega
+description: What are companies in Nebula
 ---

-In Omega companies are entities that generate assignments at certain locations where they operate.
+In Nebula companies are entities that generate assignments at certain locations where they operate.
 They can be system owned or player-owned (in the future!).

 Currently all companies are system owned.